payable/ecr-sdks/README.md

 ecrTerminal.send(jsonRequest);
 ```

-You can expect the reponse at 'onMessage' method of the listener.
+You can expect the reponse at `onMessage` method of the listener.

-Refer to the below demonstration to know more about connection and payment requests.
+> Refer to the below demonstration to know more about connection and payment requests.

 ```java
 import java.io.IOException;